Slyne/CleanDataProject/README.md

 CleanDataProject
 ================
+1.Unzip "UCI HAR Dataset.zip" file.

-1.Put the run_analysis.r script and UCI HAR Dataset file folder into your working environment.
+2.Put the run_analysis.r script and UCI HAR Dataset file folder into your working environment.

-2.Run the run_analysis.r script.
+3.Run the run_analysis.r script.

-3.You will get a dataset called "tidydata.txt".
+4.You will get a dataset called "tidydata.txt".